-ENG 099 LSS English II
+ENG 099 LSS English II (5qh): Institutional credit only

 This course, an extension of ENG 097, emphasizes paragraph structure and the writing of short expository essays, with special attention to organization, logic, usage, tone, and style.
 The course is designed to prepare students for college-level writing in English 101 and in other disciplines.
 Prerequisite: ENG 097 or placement by examination and/or recommendation of the Program Dean of Humanities or the Senior Department Chair.